ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 ### 1. Index

-The index.qmd file must exist if you are using a book template in Quarto; index.qmd of this project is composed of the following
+The index.qmd file must exist if you are using a book template in Quarto, as this template does; index.qmd of this project consists of the following components:
-components:

 - The **YAML header** with:
   - `subtitle`: the subtitle.
 You set part of this further in the yml